Harrold Centre History

 At this time, the two buildings were joined together and a new bar and kitchen were added.
 The building was renamed the Harrold Centre.
 The ground to the rear was leased to Harrold Tennis Club who built hard tennis courts.
 In addition, a children’s play area was constructed at the side of the Centre.

 Today the Harrold Centre continues to serve the village with a wide range of facilities, activities and clubs.
-To ensure the Centre is preserved for future generations and remains an historic link to Victorian philanthropy and the local leather industry, the committee of trustees is currently pursuing plans to significantly refurbish, modernise and extend the Centre.
+To ensure the Centre was preserved for future generations and remained an historic link to Victorian philanthropy and the local leather industry, the committee of trustees raised funds for a major refurbishment and extension to the building which re-opened with new, modern facilities in September 2017.